CloudBoost/developers/en/schema/cloudtables.md

 #Deleting Columns

-To delete columns from a CloudTable, You can,
+To delete columns from a CloudTable, you can,

 ==JavaScript==
 <span class="js-lines" data-query="delcol">